julien-amar/hacking-journey/0x0A - Stack overflow/README.md

 ### Return to libc

-In order to prevent buffer overflow exploits, stack and heap memory areas can be marked (or not) as executable.
+In order to prevent buffer overflow exploits, stack and heap memory spaces can be marked (or not) as executable.

 To overcome this kind of limitation, you can proceed a **ret2libc** attack.
 This kind of attack rely on the fact that some binary instructions are already loaded with your program, in a dedicated executable memory section.